deepjavalibrary/djl/docs/development/troubleshooting.md

 export MXNET_LIBRARY_PATH=//anaconda3/lib/python3.7/site-packages/mxnet/
 ```

-Now DJL will automatically use the MXNet library from this location.
+Now DJL will automatically use the Apache MXNet library from this location.

 ## 5. Gradle issue